Highwaymen Heritage Trail Ribbon Cutting and Festival Set for February 18

 This loosely-associated group of twenty-five men and one woman came to be known as The Highwaymen.
 Mostly from Fort Pierce, the artists were inducted into the Florida Artists Hall of Fame in 2004.
 Their paintings now sell for thousands of dollars and are sought after by collectors throughout the world.

-We hope you will join us on February 20th to celebrate the opening of The Highwaymen Heritage Trail, a tribute to the artists and their contribution to the rich cultural history of Fort Pierce, one of the oldest cities on Florida’s east coast.
-The Ribbon Cutting Ceremony will begin at 10:00 a.m. at the Intermodal Transit Facility, 725 Avenue D, in front of an exquisite Royal Poinciana Tree mosaic where the artists’ names are engraved on affixed bronze plaques.
+We hope you will join us on February 18th to celebrate The Highwaymen Heritage Trail, a tribute to the artists and their contribution to the rich cultural history of Fort Pierce, one of the oldest cities on Florida’s east coast.

 The Highwaymen Heritage Trail and accompanying website (TheHighwaymenTrail.com) is a four-year project underwritten by two grants from the Florida Humanities Council (FHC) and the City of Fort Pierce.
 Scholarly research, videographers, website and graphic art designers, area schools, teachers, students, local citizens and many of the original Highwaymen artists contributed to the project’s design and content.